 Is Homeschooling a Good Option for Your Family?

-Parents choose homeschooling for many reasons, including concerns over bullying and peer pressure, dissatisfaction with the school system or because they live in a remote area or want to travel.
+Parents choose homeschooling and home tutors for many reasons, including concerns over bullying and peer pressure, dissatisfaction with the school system or because they live in a remote area or want to travel.

 In Australia the number of homeschooled students almost doubled between 2011 to 2018.
 Research in Australia and internationally has found that homeschooled students perform as well or better than those in mainstream education.